 Wash your extensions as if they were your natural hair.
 This allows for your extensions to be kept clean and help the luster/shine of the hair.

 Wrap your hair at night with a silk scarf or satin bonnet.
 This helps protect your hair, regardless of the type of hair you have installed.

 The Bottom Line

 Consult with a licensed cosmetologist if you are unsure about what would be the best hair type for you.
-They can talk you through different installation techniques and specifics of hair.
+They can talk you through different installation techniques and specifics.

 Remember to take good care of whatever type of hair you decide to invest in.
 Have fun with the ability to change up your style so easily!